 Veterinary diagnostic imaging creates composites of the internal body used to discover disease or injury.
-Our veterinarians use advanced digital imaging technologies to provide the highest quality of veterinary imaging for our patients.
-We offer digital dental radiology, digital body radiology, in-house ultrasound and access to board-certified radiologists.
+Our veterinarians use advanced digital imaging technologies to provide the highest quality of imaging for our patients.
+Our pet hospital offers digital dental radiology, digital body radiology, in-house ultrasound and access to board-certified radiologists.

 - Our animal clinic is proud to offer advanced digital radiology for both body and dental imaging.
 Our digital radiology systems allow our veterinarians to obtain high quality images in a short amount of time and expose our patients to lower amounts of electromagnetic radiation compared to conventional radiology systems.
 The high quality images are immediately available for review by our veterinarians and may be sent instantly to specialists through our radiology consulting service or local specialty animal hospitals.

-- Meadowmont Animal Hospital has its own in-house ultrasound machine for basic procedures and urgent trauma assessment.
+- Our pet hospital has its own in-house ultrasound machine for basic procedures and urgent trauma assessment.
 Our veterinarians may use our ultrasound to detect pregnancy, guide sample collection of sterile urine (cystocentesis) or cells from a mass, check for bladder stones (uroliths), or confirm intestinal obstructions.
 Urgent in-house ultrasound scans may be performed to check for certain types of masses or fluid in inappropriate places that indicate internal bleeding.
 More advanced diagnostics are scheduled with a board certified traveling radiologist.
 These advanced ultrasounds are usually available within one week.
-Referral to our local specialty hospital will be provided if your pet needs an advanced ultrasound immediately.
+Referral to our local specialty animal hospital will be provided if your pet needs an advanced ultrasound immediately.